TABLE OF CONTENTS

 Biological Chemistry emphasis: at least three courses in chemistry, and the remainder from the fields of biological sciences and other sciences (physics, computer science, geology, mathematics or engineering), as approved by the faculty advisor for individual student programs, for a total of six to eight.

-- Two semesters of Chemistry 593 (Frontiers in Chemistry).
+- Two semesters of CHEM 593 (Frontiers in Chemistry).

 - Completion of original research in a specialized area of chemistry.